dexoryn/dexoryn/README.md

-Rust Engineer& Web 3 Developer toAI
+Rust Engineer& Web 3 Developer to  AI

 Hi there 👋,This is Dexoryn,  I’m a Rust Engineer & Web3 Developer passionate about AI-powered innovations.